 Before you go through with the BitLocker encryption check first if your computer contains TPM hardware.
 TPM is a special microchip that enables your device to support advanced security features and provides a tamper-resistant way to store encryption keys on a computer.

 You can check if you have TPM hardware in your computer by following these steps

-Step 1: Use the Windows key + X keyboard shortcut to open the Power User menu.
+- Use the Windows + X keys to open the Power User menu.
 Then select Device Manager.